o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/_index.md

 ## Step 2: Create the node class files {#create-the-node-class-files}

-The next step is to begin the implementation of the C++ functions that will be invoked by the Script Canvas node.
+The next step is to implement the C++ functions that will be invoked by the Script Canvas node.
 These source files reference the auto-generated source for your node, and use the `ScriptCanvas::Nodeable` class as a base class.

-There are three critical parts that every Script Canvas node header file needs:
+There are three critical parts that every Script Canvas nodeable header file needs:

-1. It needs to derive from `ScriptCanvas::Nodeable`.
+1. It must derive from `ScriptCanvas::Nodeable`.
 1. It must contain the node definition macro `SCRIPTCANVAS_NODE`.
 1. It must include the generated header.

-An example showing the use of these requirements can be found in the following excerpt from the `BaseTimer` header for the Timer node:
+The following code fragment from the `BaseTimer` header for the Timer node demonstrates these requirements:

 File: `Gems/ScriptCanvas/Code/Include/ScriptCanvas/Internal/Nodeables/BaseTimer.h`